-While farmland is extremely limited in the City limits, County-level data provides a snapshot of the local agricultural economy.
+While farmland is extremely limited in the City limits, County-level data provides a snapshot of the local agricultural economy, providing context for City residents and entrepreneurs looking to build upon this local resource.
 According to the 2024 Portage County Comprehensive Plan, there is an increase in farmland consolidation, with more large farms compared to smaller, family-owned farms.
 Below is a snapshot of local agricultural trends: